|Value||Eligibility||Open date||Close date|

 I. academic merit,

-II. project details including:
+III. project details including:

 i. the research problem,

-ii.the intellectual background to this problem,
+ii. the intellectual background to this problem,

-iii.the proposed research methods, material and location,
+iii. the proposed research methods, material and location,

-vi.detailed budget and justification of research project, and
+v. detailed budget* and justification of research project, and

-c.
+b.
 The successful applicant will be awarded the Scholarship on the nomination of the Head of School of Philosophical and Historical Inquiry on the recommendation of a Committee consisting of the Chair of Department of Archaeology and two other academic staff members in the Department of Archaeology, who are the HDR Coordinator and Honours Coordinator.

 a.
 The value of each Scholarship will be determined by the selection committee and will have a maximum value for any one project of: